El Dandy: AAA (2002–2003)

 El Dandy began working for AAA, making his debut for the company on May 5, 2002.
 El Dandy, Perro Aguayo Jr. Máscara Sagrada, and Máscara Maligna faced off in a steel cage match where the last person in the ring would either be forced to unmask or have their hair shaved off.
 Neither Dandy nor Aguayo were involved in the finish, watching from outside of the ring as Máscara Maligna lost and was unmasked.
 Two weeks later, El Dandy defeated Perro Aguayo Jr. to win the Mexican National Light Heavyweight Championship.
 The storyline came to an end in the main event of the 2002 Verano de Escándalo show, where Dandy, Aguayo, Electroshock and El Zorro faced off in a four-way Lucha de Apuestas match.
 In the end, Perro Aguayo Jr. pinned El Dandy, forcing El Dandy to be shaved bald as a result.
 El Dandy's last match, a victory over El Hijo del Santo, took place on May 11, 2003.

 Personal life

 At one point, Gutiérrez suffered a serious back injury that left him unable to perform for three months.
 During this difficult time, Gutiérrez contemplated suicide on more than one occasion, especially as few of his fellow wrestlers kept in contact with him.
-He found solace in physical therapy and has since opened a full-time practice.
+He found solace in Chiropractic and has since opened a full-time practice.
 In early 2020, he was mentioned as a new member of the Mexico City boxing and lucha libre commission, assisting the commission in enforcing their rules and statutes.